Sculpture of Italy in Russia under Catherine II the Great. Monument to Catherine II Monument to Catherine II in the city

 A.A.
 Bezborodko, I.I.
 Betskoy

-Above the board with the inscription: "To Empress Catherine II, during the reign of Emperor Alexander II, 1873", attributes of sciences, arts, agriculture, military land and naval affairs are combined; the book that stands among these attributes reads "The Law."
+Above the board with the inscription: “To Empress Catherine II, during the reign of Emperor Alexander II, 1873,” attributes of sciences, arts, agriculture, military land and maritime affairs are combined; on the book standing among these attributes is written “The Law.”

 The creation of the monument took 3.1 thousand pounds of bronze, that is, almost 50 tons.
 The total height of the monument is 14.9 m, the height of the sculpture of Catherine II is 4.2 m, the height of the pedestal is 10.7 m.

-The laying of the monument to Catherine II.
-1969 year
+Laying the foundation stone for the monument to Catherine II.
+1969

 Canvas, oil.